 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Church, Catharine Critz, "The experience of friendship among adolescents with Neurofibromatosis Type I" (1992).
 Child and Family Studies - Dissertations.
-Paper 41.
+41.